ccb012100/playlister/Playlister/Playlister/README.md

 ## TODO

+- [ ] Move this file to the top level directory
 - UI
   - [ ] Rewrite the UI (in Blazor, Svelte, Solid.js, or just vanilla JS/HTML)
 - .NET